jtylerdove/jtylerdove.github.io/index.md

   actions:
     - label: "My Projects"
       url: "/portfolio/"
-excerpt: "Driven by a commitment to design with innovation and sustainability that enhances outcomes and communities.
+excerpt: "Driven by a commitment to design with innovation and sustainability, grounded by a background in structural engineering, that enhances outcomes and communities.
 I am excited to contribute my technical knowledge and design ideology to projects that combine functionality with curiosity."
 feature_row:
   - image_path: assets/img/CNC-Mill-Thumbnail.jpg
     alt: "CNC Mill"